 In every new day, potential glory or shame awaits the believer.

-Before you were in Christ, you wouldn’t say “NO” to whatever you wanted to do as long as you COULD do it (and felt you could get away with it.)
+Remember that before you were in Christ, you wouldn’t say “no” to whatever you wanted to do as long as you COULD do it (and felt you could get away with it.)

 “… Thou hast spoken and done evil things as thou couldest.”
 (Jeremiah 3:5)